← Back to Home

 4. 4.
 Configure Webhook Filters: Use JQL filters in your webhooks to ensure you only trigger automations for relevant projects or issue types.

-✓ Tools That Integrate with Jira (7)
+Tools That Integrate into Jira (7)

 Other Project Management Tools

-Compare with similar platforms in the project management category
+Compare with similar platforms in the project management category.